Persistent Identifier Fields in Tamr Cloud

 The value in this field indicates how Tamr Cloud applied the override.
 This field is always set to suggest, meaning that Tamr Cloud applied the override after applying the clustering model.

-In the following example, a curator has moved a source record for the A&H Automotive Industries company from the source record cluster suggested by clustering model into a source record cluster for the A&L Sanchez Painting company.
-Before the curator applied cluster overrides, the A&L Sanchez Painting company source record cluster included two source records.
+In the following example, a user has moved a source record for the A&H Automotive Industries company from the source record cluster suggested by clustering model into a source record cluster for the A&L Sanchez Painting company.
+Before the user applied cluster overrides, the A&L Sanchez Painting company source record cluster included two source records.

 This example shows the output of the Apply Clustering Model step, filtered to the relevant fields.
-The same fields also are included in the source record tables in Studio and Curator, and in the Source Records by Entity published dataset.
+The same fields also are included in the source record tables, and in the Source Records by Entity exported dataset.

 1403